 - Understand your buyers and what matters to them.

 To truly create a website that is a demand generation engine, it’s critical for you to align your website to the buyer’s journey and what they really need.
 Deeply understand your buyers and then create content and experiences that clearly put their needs first.
 By serving their needs, you’ll ultimately accomplish yours.

 To create an excellent digital buying experience, you need to remove anything that slows people down, causes confusion or may lead them to abandon the process.
 The digital buying experience doesn’t have to mean e-commerce, but you should find digital ways to deliver a seamless experience that supports and supplements your sales team.

 So what does this really look like?
 How do you do it?
-You can see some real-life examples of B2B companies that are getting things right on their website if you watch a recording of my 2020 B2BMX session, “Build a Better Mousetrap” or download the ebook.
+You can see some real-life examples of B2B companies that are getting things right on their website in this ebook.
 And if you’re looking for a partner to help you accelerate your digital transformation efforts and improve your B2B demand generation strategy, get in touch!